samselikoff/talks/4-apr2014-using-d3-backbone-angular-ember/script.md

 Still, a growing number of people seem to be convinced that frameworks are proving their worth.
 The benefits that frameworks provide - when used appropriately, and for the correct problems - seem to be worth it.
 These benefits include consistency, organization, collaborative solutions to problems, code reuse, less time spent on trivial decision-making, and others.

 Once we get "on board" with a framework, we start to think of certain pieces of our app in terms of the framework.
 Depending on the surface area of the framework, the amount of pieces in your app like this varies.
 But, for example, if we use a framework that provides a "router", we think of how our application moves through routes in terms of this particular object.
-It's not like we're ignoring everything we know about software, or putting aside our specific domain; but we definitely learn to think "in terms of the framework."
+It's not like we're ignoring everything we know about software, or putting aside our specific domain; but we definitely adopt architectural suggestions and learn to think "in terms of the framework."

 ### Where does D3 come in?

 So how does D3 fit into all this?
 Well, visualizations have recently become more prominent in web applications.
-Companies like Chart.io, Localytics, and Square feature visualizations as some of the main features of their web applications.
+Companies like Square, Chart.io, Localytics, and Plotly feature visualizations as some of the main features of their web applications.

 This means the code related to visualizations is also becoming larger, and more complex.
 But building interactive data visualizations in web applications is a relatively new phenomeon, and there's a lot we're still discovering.
 Because of this, it's easy for developers to think of the visualizations in their application as completely separate from all the other 'standard' pieces.

 Also, examples from D3's community tend to be one-off, isolated.
 This is great for understanding and sharing code, but when it comes time to incorporate modularly into your bigger app, this isn't super helpful.
 Similarly, D3 code tends to be procedural, which also makes it difficult to incorporate into our applications, which tend to be object-oriented.
 The examples tend to be a set of instructions to produce a particular visualization, rather than an object with an interface, etc. There is [some work](/chart) in this area, but again, the majority of examples don't implement this.

-For all these reasons, developers often write their data vis code separately, outside of the idioms of the framework - or more generally, your application's architecture.
+For all these reasons, it's easy for developers to write their data vis code separately, outside of the idioms of the framework - or more generally, your application's architecture.
 But this leads to the same problems that we saw at the beginning.
 It's just as easy to write highly coupled code that mixes concerns for data vis as it is for standard components.

 ### How coupled will my D3 code be?